awsdocs/amazon-redshift-developer-guide/doc_source/queries-troubleshooting.md

 Your data load can fail for the following reasons; we suggest the following troubleshooting approaches\.

 **Data Source Is in a Different Region**
-By default, the Amazon S3 bucket or Amazon DynamoDB table specified in the COPY command must be in the same region as the cluster\.
-If your data and your cluster are in different regions, you will receive an error similar to the following:
+By default, the Amazon S3 bucket or Amazon DynamoDB table specified in the COPY command must be in the same Region as the cluster\.
+If your data and your cluster are in different Regions, you receive an error similar to the following:

 ```
 The bucket you are attempting to access must be addressed using the specified endpoint.
 ```

-If at all possible, make sure your cluster and your data source are the same region\.
-You can specify a different region by using the [REGION](copy-parameters-data-source-s3.md#copy-region) option with the COPY command\.
+If at all possible, make sure your cluster and your data source are the same Region\.
+You can specify a different Region by using the [REGION](copy-parameters-data-source-s3.md#copy-region) option with the COPY command\.

 **Note**
-If your cluster and your data source are in different AWS regions, you will incur data transfer costs\.
-You will also have higher latency and more issues with eventual consistency\.
+If your cluster and your data source are in different AWS Regions, you incur data transfer costs\.
+You also have higher latency and more issues with eventual consistency\.

 **COPY Command Fails**
 Query STL\_LOAD\_ERRORS to discover the errors that occurred during specific loads\.
 For more information, see [STL\_LOAD\_ERRORS](r_STL_LOAD_ERRORS.md)\.